backstage/backstage/.changeset/gold-avocados-thank.md

 '@backstage/backend-common': patch
 ---

-Download archives as compressed tar files for Gitlab to fix the readtree bug in TODO Plugin.
+Download archives as compressed tar files for GitLab to fix the `readTree` bug in TODO Plugin.